 We consider living in a supportive community a valuable opportunity for both personal and societal transformation.
 The benefits for our children, ourselves, our neighbors, and our planet are innumerable.

-Meditation is a practice for many, though not all, of us.
-However becoming more present and insightful by cultivating mindful awareness of the present moment is something we encourage everyone to aspire to.
+Becoming more present and insightful by cultivating mindful awareness of the present moment is something we encourage everyone to aspire to.

 “Mindfulness is a state of active, open attention on the present.
 When you’re mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.
 Instead of letting your life pass you by, mindfulness means living in the moment and awakening to experience.”
 Psychology Today

 This helps explain our understanding of what “Mindfulness” really is.